Organ Festival 2025

 Winchester CathedralOn selected Sundays, Evensong will be preceded by a short, informal recital given by a host of talented organists.

-All are welcome to join from 2.55pm – 3.35pm in the Quire.
+All are welcome to join from 2.55pm – 3.20pm in the Quire.
 There is no entry cost for these informal recitals, donations are welcome upon exit.

-Browse the programme below:
+Browse the upcoming programme below:

 Joshua Stephens, Sub-Organist at Winchester Cathedral